eleazar0425/Upcoming-Games-For-Nintendo-Switch/README.md

 This is an Android app using third party libraries commonly used in the comunity such as Dagger or Retrofit, combined with the architectural pattern: Model View Presenter.

-This app allows you to consult every game that is going to be released on Nintendo Switch and is up in Google Play.
+This app allows you to consult every game that is going to be released on Nintendo Switch and is up on Google Play.

 Link to Google Play: https://play.google.com/store/apps/details?id=projects.eleazar0425.nintendoswitchgames